Please accept our cookies to get the best experience of our website.

 In 1992, we published our first Environment Report, which we have consistently developed and refined into today’s Sustainability Report.
 It has now been published annually for 25 years.
 Together with the print version of our Annual Report and our web-based Sustainability Report and Annual Report, it makes up an integrated corporate reporting concept.

 This Sustainability Report covers the key ecological and social developments in fiscal 2015.
 Since we joined the United Nations Global Compact in 2003, our Sustainability Report has also served as the basis for the required annual progress report.

 The contents of the Report reflect the Henkel relevant and material challenges of sustainable development.
 The selected topics include the results of our continuous dialogue with a large circle of stakeholders.
 Especially close consideration was given to the dialogue with international sustainability experts, the criteria of various finance- and sustainability-oriented rating agencies, and the guidelines of the Global Reporting Initiative (GRI).
 A detailed GRI index, with links, can be found here.

-The production-related environmental indicators were determined using data from production sites in 54 countries.
-They account for more than 99 percent of the company’s worldwide production volume.
+The production-related environmental indicators were determined using data from production sites in 55 countries.
+They account for 100 percent of the company’s worldwide production volume.
 Henkel openly reports on serious occupational incidents, should any have occurred in the reporting period, and the measures taken in response.
 Occupational accidents are registered using a globally uniform reporting system.
 The coverage extends to 99 percent of Henkel employees.
-The published social indicators cover 96 percent of our employees.
+The published employee indicators cover 99 percent of our employees.

 Gathering new stimuli for the future and sharing its own experiences with others – this is what Henkel wishes to achieve by participating in international reporting initiatives: